TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 <img src="images/image6.jpg" height="240" />
 </p>

 8. Connect the STM32F103 to the STLink adapter (4 wires), and connect only the STLink to the computer USB.
-Check that both boot0 and boot1 selections are on 0.
+Check that both boot0 and boot1 jumper selections are on 0.

 9. Click Compile on the Arduino IDE and then Upload.
 The application is now on the Blue Pill but it still needs a special HID bootloader installed.